 Under all alternatives, implementing multi-year ACLs, ACTs (if applicable), and AMs over the 2024-2026 period is not expected to result in negative effects to the health of the target BMUS.
-Harvest of BMUS in American Samoa would continue to be sustainable, and the nine assessed BMUS are not expected to be subject to overfishing or become overfished in the short term.
+Harvest of BMUS in American Samoa would continue to be sustainable, and the 9 assessed BMUS are not expected to be subject to overfishing or become overfished in the short term.
 If recent catch trends in commercial and non-commercial fisheries continue through 2024-2026, the BMUS would not be subject to overfishing or become overfished.
 The action Alternatives 2b and 2c would set single-species ACL's that are below the OFL estimated for each species in the 2023 stock assessment.
-Alternative 2b considers scientific and management uncertainties through the P\ and SEEM analyses.
-Alternative 2c considers a precautionary approach to prevent overfishing by setting the catch limits two to ten percent lower than the P\ and SEEM analysis.
+Both alternatives consider scientific and management uncertainties through the P\ and SEEM analyses.
 Based on the recent performance of the fishery, total catches in fishing years 2024-2026 are expected to remain below the proposed ACLs for all species both Alternatives 2b and 2c.